Piom/payments/README.md

 Running the application locally

 There are several ways to run a application on your local machine.
-One way is to execute the main method in the ShardsApplication class from your IDE.
+One way is to execute the main method in the ByKeyApplication class from your IDE.

 File -> Import -> Existing Maven Project -> Navigate to the project folder Select the project